 Once a radio interviewer told Rahner that he had never had an experience of God.
 Rahner responded emphatically: “I don’t believe you; I just don’t accept that.
 You have had, perhaps, no experience of God under this precise code-word God, but you have had or have now an experience of God—and I am convinced that this is true of every person.” –Karl Rahner in Dialogue: Conversations and Interviews

 Consider the laughter of a Child or the smile of a stranger as you pass them on the street.
-Consider all the things you are grateful for and the trees, birds and mountains.
+Consider all the things you are grateful for and the trees, birds, and mountains.
 Perhaps we can stop and look upon another and see the image of God which is common to us all and be thankful for the loving way the image of God is manifesting in their lives.
 The experience of God can be that simple but can be difficult to describe.
-It certainly evades an empirical assessment and can often times be gentle and not demonstrative.
+It certainly evades an empirical assessment and can often be gentle and not demonstrative.
 Consider love.
-How we know and experience love from others, and the faithfulness of that love is all very difficult to convey and in in many ways easy to over look.
+How we know and experience love from others, and the faithfulness of that love is all very difficult to convey and in many ways easy to overlook.